 “Who is he to you? he asked.

 “That is why he will get nothing from me.
-If he has the Gift, let him prove it.”
+If he has it, let him prove it.”

 “I will go with him,” she said.